“The rule says we should try to repay, in kind, what another person has provided us.”Robert Cialdini, “Influence: The Psychology of Persuasion”

 – Well, okay, I guess that’s more reasonable.

 This simple example of negotiation exploits a combo of reciprocity AND anchoring bias.
-The second proposal looks like a smaller request (a bargain to the other side) compared to if you had just asked for it straightaway.
+The second proposal looks like a smaller request (a bargain to the other side) than if you had just asked for it immediately.

 But get this: